remkop/picocli-jansi-graalvm/README.md

 ## Usage

-The `AnsiConsole` class can be used as a drop-in replacement of the standard Jansi `org.fusesource.jansi.AnsiConsole` class to enable the Jansi ANSI support.
+The `AnsiConsole` class can be used as a drop-in replacement of the standard Jansi `org.fusesource.jansi.AnsiConsole` class to enable the Jansi ANSI support, either when running on the JVM or as a native image application.

 ```java